DeepIM: Deep Iterative Matching for 6D Pose Estimation: Experiments

 \paragraph{6D Pose:} \cite{hinterstoisser2012accv} use the average distance (ADD) metric to compute the averaged distance between points transformed using the estimated pose and the ground truth pose as in Eq. \ref{eq.add}:

-where $m$ is the number of points on the 3D object model, $\mathcal{M}$ is the set of all 3D points of this model, $\pose=[\mathbf{R}|\mathbf{t}]$ is the ground truth pose and $\gtpose=[\mathbf{\hat{R}}|\mathbf{\hat{t}}]$ is the estimated pose. $\mathbf{R}\mathbf{x}+\mathbf{t}$ indicates transforming the point with the given SE(3) transformation (pose) $\pose$.
+where $m$ is the number of points on the 3D object model, $\mathcal{M}$ is the set of all 3D points of this model, $\pose=[\mathbf{R}|\mathbf{t}]$ is the ground truth pose and $\gtpose=[\mathbf{\hat{R}}|\mathbf{\hat{t}}]$ is the estimated pose. \yi{Here the number of points $m$ can be different from the number of points $n$ used in Eq. \ref{eq.reproj3d} as the point clouds used for training is a subset randomly sampled from the original point clouds to reduce the time to compute the loss during training.} $\mathbf{R}\mathbf{x}+\mathbf{t}$ indicates transforming the point with the given SE(3) transformation (pose) $\pose$.
 Following~\citep{brachmann2016uncertainty}, we compute the distance between all pairs of points from the model and regard the maximum distance as the diameter $d$ of this model.
 Then a pose estimation is considered to be correct if the computed average distance is within 10\% of the model diameter.
 In addition to using $0.1 d$ as the threshold, we also provided pose estimation accuracy using thresholds $0.02 d$ and $0.05 d$ in Table \ref{table.different_thresholds}.
 We use $0.1 d$ as the threshold of 6D Pose metric in the following paper if not specified.

-For symmetric objects, we use the closet point distance in computing the average distance for 6D pose evaluation as in~\citep{hinterstoisser2012accv}:
+For symmetric objects, we use the closest point distance in computing the average distance for 6D pose evaluation as in~\cite{hinterstoisser2012accv}:

 In the YCB-Video Dataset, we use the metric ADD and ADD-S described in \cite{xiang2017posecnn}.
 After getting the ADD and ADD-S distance described in Eq.~\ref{eq.add} and Eq.~\ref{eq.adds}, we vary the threshold from 0 to 10 cm and accumulate the area under the accuracy curves.